ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-join-network.md

 **Looking for a way to script the deployment of your nodes?** If you are already familiar with the manual process to deploy the components with the console, you can check out the [Ansible playbooks](/docs/hlf-support?topic=hlf-support-ansible), a powerful tool for scripting the deployment of components in your blockchain network.

 This tutorial is meant to show how to join a peer to an **existing** network.
-It presumes that an ordering service has already been created using another {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console (it is possible to join peers created in the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric to any network running Hyperledger Fabric based components using the Fabric APIs or the CLI, but we will not show that process here).
+It presumes that an ordering service has already been created using another Fabric Operations Console (it is possible to join peers created in the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric to any network running Hyperledger Fabric based components using the Fabric APIs or the CLI, but we will not show that process here).
 If you don't have an existing network to join, visit the [Build a network tutorial](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-build-network#ibm-hlfsupport-console-build-network) to learn how to create one.
 The **Join a network** tutorial takes you through the steps to create the following `Org2` blockchain components, highlighted in the blue box:
 ![Join network structure](../images/ibp2-join-network.svg "Join network structure"){: caption="Figure 1.
 Join network structure" caption-side="bottom"}

 Perform the steps in the **Join a network** tutorial to create the following components and complete the following actions: